stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Advanced mail filtering: extensions, mime types and optional AV, SPAM and SPF
+## Advanced Mail Filtering: Extensions, Mime Types And Optional AV, SPAM And SPF

 Advanced mail filtering is handled by Amavisd-new, that bring us the default filter by extensions and mime-types, by default most dangerous extensions and mime-types are baned, but you can tweak it to suffice your needs.

 **Note:** The file to change that is `/etc/amavis/conf.d/20-debian_defaults` and beware that modifications to this file **will not be preserved on an upgrade**

-### Optional Antivirus protection
+### Optional Antivirus Protection

 By default we setup ClamAV as the default AV solutions, if your server is in Cuba (uses a Cuban IP) you need to keep the option `USE_AV_ALTERNATE_MIRROR=yes` as the official updates of ClamAV are served via Cloudflare service which bans Cuban IPs due to the Embargo/Blockade of USA to our country.